wsprtv/wsprtv.github.io/docs/README.md

 Terms of Service:

-*You are allowed to use the services provided on wspr.live for your own reasearch and projects, as long as the results are accessable free of charge for everyone.
+*You are allowed to use the services provided on wspr.live for your own reasearch and projects, as long as the results are accessible free of charge for everyone.
 You are not allowed to use this service for any commercial or profit oriented use cases.
 The complete wspr infrastructure is maintained by volunteers in their spare time, so there are no guarantees on correctness, availability or stability of this service.*

-However, the author of WSPR Live has clarified that a vendor providing a link to WSPR TV is fair use and would not be a violation of the TOS.
+The author of WSPR Live has clarified that a vendor providing a link to WSPR TV is fair use and would not be a violation of the TOS.

 The source code for WSPR TV is available on [GitHub](https://github.com/wsprtv/wsprtv.github.io).